Duration: 8 days

 - 7 nights incl. breakfast in pre-booked accommodations.

-- 7 days rental car of your choice, unlimited mileage, CDW, CD-Guide and pick-up/drop-off at the international airport in Keflavík.
+- 7 days rental car of your choice, unlimited mileage, CDW, two drivers, CD-Guide and pick-up/drop-off at the international airport in Keflavík.

 - VAT and Lodging Tax.

 Not included: International flight or ferry, fuel, extra driver (€ 29,- per driver/rental), meals besides breakfast, SCDW (add 7 x € 14,-), entrance fees and activities.

 - Mobile phone rental during your stay, price € 2,- per day + credit.

 - 3G Dongle rental during your stay, price € 2,- per day + usage (1 GB, 5 GB or 10 GB).